 "The oft-heard question about day care -- 'Does day care hurt children?' -- turns children into the repository of our mutual desire for human connection.
 If the studies show that children do fine in day care, we independent adults are supposed to go about our business without remorse.
 On this view, mothers' feelings simply aren't relevant; the only issue is day care's effects on children.
 But what is good for parents and what is good for children are equally relevant in a moral evaluation of day care.
 And adults' desire to nurture their children is much more passionate and complex than the opposition of dependent child and independent adult would have us believe."

 Family and Home Network advocates for parents who spend (or want to spend) generous amounts of time with their children.
-You can help by learning more about our Campaign for Inclusive Family Policies, by volunteering, by recommending FAHN to friends, by keeping us informed of media stories on families and child care issues, and by supporting FAHN with a tax-deductible donation.
+You can help by learning more about our Campaign for Inclusive Family Policies, by becoming a member of our Family and Home Community, by recommending FAHN to friends, by keeping us informed of media stories on families and child care issues, and by supporting FAHN with a tax-deductible donation.